Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-For $G=0.75$ in the robophysical model, its body kinematics and gait orbits in shape space (Fig.~\ref{fig:MainFig4}A) closely resembled those observed in nematodes (Fig.~\ref{fig:MainFig2}A).
+To investigate the emergent robophysical model body kinematics, we tracked emergent joint angles $\zeta$ of the robophysical model, which are comparable to nematode emergent curvatures (detailed reasoning is provided Supplementary Methods).
+We then projected $\zeta$ onto the shape-basis functions $\beta_{1,2}^\alpha$ to extract the shape space gait path formed by $w_1(t)$ and $w_2(t)$ as we did for nematodes.
+For $G=0.75$ in the robophysical model, the body kinematics and gait orbits in the shape space (Fig. 4A) closely resembled those observed in nematodes (Fig. 2A).
 The model performed an approximate traveling wave motion in flat terrain and sparser lattices, which resulted in nearly circular orbits in the shape space.
 In the dense lattice, analogous to the nematodes, we also observed small deviations from ideal travelling wave shapes, which converged quickly back to the circular orbit.
-Thus, the robophysical model serves as an effective model of nematode locomotion, well capturing both overall performance and detailed body kinematics (Movie S4).
+Thus, the robophysical model can serve as an effective model of nematode locomotion, well capturing both overall performance and detailed body kinematics (Movie S4).

 The emergent match between \textit{C. elegans} and the robophysical model kinematics and the enhancement of performance at $G=0.75$ compared to other $G$ values resulted completely from body compliance -- simply by programmatically and anisotropically loosening the physical constraints on the joints in a way that mirrors the geometry of organismal patterns of activity, which allows joints to passively deform under external forces.
-Such a seemingly counter-intuitive result (improving performance via relaxing controls) verifies our hypothesis that the appropriate level of mechanical intelligence (purely passively, mechanically controlled emergent body-environment interactions) can facilitate heterogeneity navigation, and is sufficient to reproduce organismal lattice traversal performance.
+Such a seemingly counter-intuitive result (improving performance via relaxing controls) verified our hypothesis that the appropriate level of mechanical intelligence (purely passively, mechanically controlled emergent body-environment interactions) can facilitate heterogeneity navigation, and is sufficient to reproduce organismal lattice traversal performance.